grdddj/done-for-today/plan.md

 ## Deep work

-Blockbook - Block Golomb filters studying, experiments

-TR - new design issues - passphrase, receive

 UI tests - tool to get the latest UI reports for a given branch/PR

+TR - new design issues - wallet creation

 ## Other work